-There will be an artist talk from 4-5 p.m. on Sept.
-5 and a reception from 5-7 p.m. on Sept.
-5 in the historic Seminary Building Room 106 at Southeast Missouri State University's River Campus.
+There will be a reception from 5 p.m.-7 p.m. on March 6 and a juror lecture from noon to 1 p.m. on April 1.
+The exhibit will be on display in the historic Seminar Building Room 106 at Southeast Missouri State University's River Campus.

 Crystal Wagner creates mixed media installations encompassing the entire gallery through a combination of different processes including screen printing, intaglio etching, relief printmaking, drawing, intricately cut paper, collage, cable ties, paint and mylar, and tar paper.
 There will be an artist talk at 6 p.m. on Nov.
 6 and an opening reception from 4 p.m.-8 p.m. on Nov.
 7 in the Rosemary Berkel and Harry L. Crisp II Museum at Southeast Missouri State University.

 Many of the galleries in downtown Cape Girardeau have a new show opening on the First Friday of each month.
 Local, regional and national artists display their artistic and diverse mediums.

 For the added enjoyment of visitors, several galleries provide light refreshments.

 Held ONLY on the First Friday of each month.

 Note: Events held on the first Friday of each month only.
 Address above is for the Ste.
 Genevieve Welcome Center.